nuclio/nuclio/README.md

 <p align="center"><img src="/docs/assets/images/logo.png" width="180"/></p>

-# nuclio - "Serverless" for Real-Time Events and Data Processing
+# Nuclio - "Serverless" for Real-Time Events and Data Processing

 <p align="center">
-Visit <a href="https://nuclio.io">nuclio.io</a> for product information and news and a friendly web presentation of the nuclio <a href="https://nuclio.io/docs/latest/">documentation</a>.
+Visit <a href="https://nuclio.io">nuclio.io</a> for product information and news and a friendly web presentation of the Nuclio <a href="https://nuclio.io/docs/latest/">documentation</a>.
 </p>

 #### In this document